Quick Links

 Religion and Worldviews

-Curriculum Lead - Miss Slinn
+Curriculum Lead - Mrs Spalding

 Young people are growing up in a world where there is increasing awareness of the diversity of religious and other worldviews and the impact this diversity can have on individuals and society.
 Learning about religion and worldviews contributes dynamically to young people’s education by provoking challenging questions about meaning and purpose in life, beliefs about God, issues of right and wrong and what it means to be human.